 Up to £2m is available to independent British productions interrupted by COVID-19.
 Awards made through the Fund are intended to support unexpected additional production costs arising directly from the impact of the COVID-19 pandemic that cannot be covered from other sources.
 They are intended to help put the production company and the project in the best possible position to resume production when it is safe and practical.
-The fund is currently closed.
 Visit the British Film Institute website to find out more about the Continuation Fund and if it will reopen.

 BFI Film Audience Network & Film Hub North – Covid-19 Resilience Fund.

 The fund aims to provide critical relief to independent film exhibitors affected by venue closures.
 In the North, they’ve made 20 awards and are providing grants to a range of organisations that make film culture possible in their communities.
 From multi-arts venues in Northumberland to community cinemas in Merseyside, the exhibitors they’re supporting champion cinema across the region and in their own ways throughout the sector.
 Applications may be currently closed, check the website to see if they have reopened.
 Visit the BFI website to find out more about the Covid-19 Resilience Fund.

 Chapel Allerton & Potternewton Relief-in-Need Charity (Leeds)